 - you’re actually starving.
 You’re obviously going to the the bathroom A TON. your body is being depleted of its nutrients, you need more food.

 - speaking of nutrients, you may or may not be digesting your good properly.
 Undigested food in stools after c. diff is not uncommon.

 Whatever the cause is, it should eventually subside.
 You might even notice when switching probiotics (even a healthy person) will find that their metabolism picks up.
 More or less bacteria can change things.
 Our bodies are sensitive.
 It should balance out eventually.
 I definitely overate like crazy after c. diff.
 I felt best when my stomach was REALLY full.
 And I felt shaky and weird when it emptied out.

 I’m thirsty all the time.
 Did you have this?

 Yes, and I still do.
 I complain of dehydration all the time sinceI developed c. diff.
 No doctors or amount of research has been able to help with this.

 I’m dizzy and have ear ringing too, were you able to fix this?

 My dizziness has gone away.
-My ear ringing has improved a bit, but has not gone away completely.
+My ear ringing has not.

 I’ve been told to eat a bland, no fiber diet/the brat diet, but this seems crazy, should I be eating bread and crackers?